-2019 (Columbus): Jonathan Mensah has made 15 regular-season appearances (15 starts at centerback) in 2019.
+2019 (Columbus): Jonathan Mensah made 24 regular-season appearances (23 starts at centerback) in 2019.
 He made his 2019 regular-season debut in a home match against the New York Red Bulls (March 2).
-Mensah played every minute of Crew SC first nine regular-season matches.
+Mensah played every minute of Crew SC’s first nine regular-season matches.
 He helped the Black & Gold register shutouts against the New England Revolution (March 9, April 6), against FC Dallas (March 16) and against Atlanta United (March 30).
 Mensah made six consecutive starts for the Black & Gold starting on May 4 (D.C.
 United) to June 1 (NYCFC).
 Mensah made a substitute appearance during a road contest against the San Jose Earthquakes (August 3) coming in for Hector Jimenez.
 He returned to the starting line against FC Cincinnati (August 10) and made four consecutive starts.
 Mensah returned to the starting lineup during a road contest against Atlanta United (September 14) and started in Crew SC's three remaining regular-season contests, playing all 90 minutes in each of those matches.
-He did not make an appearance during the 2019 Lamar Hunt U.S. Open Cup, due to being on international duty with Ghana.
+He did not make an appearance in the 2019 Lamar Hunt U.S. Open Cup, due to being on international duty with Ghana.
 Mensah was named Crew SC's 2019 Defender of the Year.